CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (2) Playgrounds;

-(4) Other public works facilities maintained by the department that is directly responsible for their use;
+(4) Other recreational facilities maintained by the department that is directly responsible for their use;

 (1) Governmental advertising;